John A. Arneaux

-John A. Arneaux (born 1855) was a Shakespearean actor and journalist in New York City and in Paris, France.
+John A. Arneaux (born 1855) was an American Shakespearean actor and journalist in New York City.
 From 1884 to 1886 he was editor and owner of the New York Enterprise which had the largest circulation of any African American newspaper in the country at that time.
 As a journalist and a civil rights activist, he was widely respected.
 He was also an actor and leader of an African American theatre troupe, the Astor Place Tragedy company.
 Together with his friend Benjamin J. Ford, he was the leading black Shakespearean actor of his period.